mchenggit/kabanero-event/architecture/README.md

 Kabanero hosts an event infrastructure to allow system components to communicate with each other asynchronously.
 This enables an extensible framework whereby event topics, producers, and consumers may be added to implement additional system level function.

-One key component enabled by events is the Devops Strategy component, which allows the solution architect to link different devops stages via events to form a larger devops process.
+One key component enabled by events is the Devops Strategy component, which allows the devops architect to link different devops stages via events to form a larger devops strategy.
 We will start with a sample usage scenario for a multi-stage devops strategy, and show how the stages are configured.
 This is followed by more detailed design.

 ### Sample Devops Strategy